neonix-bmx/web-site/README.md

 - `PUT /api/seo`
 - `PUT /api/pages`

+## Admin Panel (Web UI)
+Open `admin.html` from the local server (for Web Crypto support, use `http://localhost`):

+1. Click `Yukle` to pull the current payload.
+2. Edit the JSON.
+3. Click `Timestamp` and sign the message shown in the box.
+4. Paste the base64 signature into the form and submit.

+For edit forms:
+- Fill `ID` with the item id from the list.
+- The signed path must include the id (example: `/api/projects/<id>`).

 ## SSH Admin Auth
 Admin requests are verified by `ssh-keygen -Y verify`.
 Add your public key to `/var/berrymx/keys/allowed_signers`.